aymond/f12020/README.md

 # F1 2020

 Current and Default settings for F1 2020.
-I found that after getting set up and playing around, I forgot which values worked well for me.
+I found that after getting set up and playing around, I forgot which values worked well for me, and now have them in version control.

 ## InWheel